pdbrown/triss/README.md

 A problem with trivial secret sharing is that it does nothing to authenticate messages.
-An attacker or dishonest participant can corrupt their share such that the combined result no longer reproduces the original input.
-Even worse, trivial secret sharing is [malleable](https://en.wikipedia.org/wiki/Malleability_(cryptography)), which means the attacker cause the reconstructed input to be altered in a predictable way.
+An attacker or dishonest participant can corrupt their share such that the combined result no longer matches the original input.
+Even worse, trivial secret sharing is [malleable](https://en.wikipedia.org/wiki/Malleability_(cryptography)), which means an attacker can alter the reconstructed output in a predictable way.
 Flipping any bit of an encrypted share causes the corresponding bit of the combined result to be flipped too.
-This can be disastrous if the secret is an instruction.
+This can be disastrous if the secret is an instruction (or a computer program in a predictable format).
 Say a dishonest participant knows a message is either "attack" or "defend".
-They can corrupt their share such that the combined result is always the opposite of the original input, without knowing what the original input was.
+They can corrupt their share such that the combined result is always the opposite of the original input, without knowing the original input in the first place.

 ```python
 # Demonstrate 2-of-2 trivial secret split malleability